-If we work on a craft, I'll sometimes need newspapers, glue, scissors, markers or crayons, etc. We can work together on this because I sometimes have some items and bring them with me.
+If we work on a craft, I'll sometimes need newspapers, glue, scissors, markers or crayons, etc. We can work together on this list because I sometimes have some items and bring them with me.

 I also need a mic if I'm in a big area such as a cafeteria, auditorium, gym, etc. If there are only a few classes (2 or 3), I may not need a mic.

 Cafeterias, auditoriums, and gyms are not the best places to have author visits.
 Without a mic, children can't always hear me or other speakers.
 You also lose the closeness that students and teachers can feel when the room is so large.

 I usually need a glass of water, and I prefer at least a 10 to 15 minute between classes.
 This is especially necessary if I am setting up the land run items again for the next group to see.
 Breaks give me a time to rest my voice for a few minutes.
 It's hard to continually read the story without a break.

 I prefer smaller groups if I'm reading to students from my book.
 They cannot see the pictures very well if they're too far away.
 Also, with younger children, I prefer only two classes to a session.
 If they are very young, I may tell the story using the illustrations instead of reading it.

 My books, with the exception of the Sunsets and Haiku book, are for younger children ages 4-10.
 My Toby book can be used with older students, and the haiku book could be used with students in upper grades.

 I try to provide information on crafts that students can make after my visit.
 I also have worksheet examples for teachers.

 I enjoy having the opportunity to sell my books.
 You may purchase books from me or from the publisher.